11. Human rights (HR)

 G4-HR1 Human rights aspects in investment agreements

-In 2016, there was no investment agreement in countries or areas that pose a special risk in terms of human rights violations.
-The integration of the former Sanitec Group only comprised European sites.
-The Geberit Group’s Compliance Programme was extended to the companies of the former Sanitec Group in 2015.
+In 2017, there was no investment agreement in countries or areas that pose a special risk in terms of human rights violations.
+The integration of the former Sanitec only comprised European sites.
+The Geberit Compliance System was extended to the companies of the former Sanitec in 2015.

-Suppliers are fundamentally required by contractual agreement to comply with the special Code of Conduct for Suppliers that contains provisions for the protection of human rights, see Code of Conduct for Suppliers.
+Suppliers are fundamentally required by contractual agreement to comply with the special Geberit Code of Conduct for Suppliers that contains provisions for the protection of human rights.

 G4-HR2 Human rights training for employees

 The subject of compliance is uniformly positioned throughout the Geberit Group.
-The joint intranet GIN serves as an important basis for this, presenting and explaining the compliance organisation and Code of Conduct on a dedicated page.
+The joint Geberit Intranet serves as an important basis for this, presenting and explaining the compliance organisation and Code of Conduct on a dedicated page.
 In parallel to this, management have been requested by means of a circular letter to ensure that all employees without intranet access receive the same information via a suitable channel.

 11.2 Non-discrimination (HR)